The Boer War (1899-1902)

 The Boer Republics

 The Boers decided to place themselves beyond British authority and about 7,000 intrpid pioneers emmigrated north in the Great Trek (1835-40).
 More Boer emmigrants followed and three states were created: the Orange Free State, Natal, and the Transvall.
-The Boers fought several wars with native populations, especially the Zulus and the British, who unsisted on their jurisdiction.
+The Boers fought several wars with native populations, especially the Zulus and the British, who insisted on their jurisdiction.
 The British annexed Natal to their Cape of Good Hope colony (1844), but recognized the independence of the Orange Free State (1854).
 The situation in the Transvall was more complicated.
-Britain annexed the Transvaal (1877), but after a war (1880-81) with the Boers agreed to a kind of semi-independent status.
-The situation was transformed by the discovery of gold in the Transvaal (1884).
-This renewed British interest as well as attracted large numbers of foreigners.
-Boer insistance on limiting foreign rights caused renewed friction with Britain.
-The abortive Jameson raid (1895-96) was one attempt to establish Brirish control, and one of the major precipitating incidents of the Boer War.
+Britain annexed the Transvaal (1877), but after the First Boer War (1880-81) agreed to a kind of semi-independent status.
+Primeminister William Gladstone who had major reservations about empire building decuded to grant self-government in the Transvaal.

 The British